jfdnc/CSC490_React/README.md

 # CSC490_React
-React code for CSC490 senior project
+React code for CSC490 senior project (FALL 2017)

 To build and upload React code to the main group project: